samanthakocher/samanthakocher.github.io/essays/IntegratingAI.md

 <br>
 <br>
 If I needed to know a concept for an assignment, I most likely asked AI to help me understand it.
 When it came to knowing the difference between two similar things (like var vs. const vs. let), I asked ChatGPT.
 I have also used AI to help me relate certain concepts to things I might now in real-world applications.
 <br>For example, I used AI to help me learn and understand Design Patterns and what ways I may have already used it, along with the lecture videos on the ICS 314 website.
 By knowing more in depth, I was able to write my essay about Design Patterns more efficiently.
-I started by asking ChatGPT "What are design patterns used for?" then askedd "What are the most popular design pattedrns and some examples," then, if I had a specific design pattern in mind, I asked things like "Is this an example of a design pattern" along with some code to verify that I am correct in my thought process.
+I started by asking ChatGPT "What are design patterns used for?" then asked "What are the most popular design patterns and some examples," then, if I had a specific design pattern in mind, I asked things like "Is this an example of a design pattern" along with some code to verify that I am correct in my thought process.

 7. Answering a question in class or in Discord
 <br>
 <br>
 I did not use AI to answer questions in class or in Discord because I never really answered anyone's question.
-I know Professor said it's beneficial if I did help other, because it could broaden my own knowledge, but I never felt confident enough to answer someone elses' question.
+I know Professor said it's beneficial if I did help other, because it could broaden my own knowledge, but I never felt confident enough to answer someone else' question.
 To me, if I can use ChatGPT and try to answer, so could they, so what made my answer so special or different from what they should have already tried.

 8. Asking or answering a smart-question